TheRobotCarlson/BarrelTracker/_posts/2019/04/2019-04-21-ClayChaffins_Notes_on_the_synthesis_of_Claymore_Architecture_Assignment.md

 ---
 published: true
 layout: article
-title: Notes on the synthesis of Claymore Architecture Assignment
+title: Notes on the synthesis of Claymore Architecture Assignment - Clay
-date: 2019-04-21T12:01:00.000Z
+date: {}
 ---
 ## Clay Chaffins 04/21/2019 Notes on the synthesis of  Claymore Architecture Assignment